• Skip to main content

 The Rt.
 Rev. Dr. Jo Bailey Wells

-Jo Bailey Wells has been Bishop of Dorking in the Diocese of Guildford, England, since 2016.
+Jo Bailey Wells is Bishop for Episcopal Ministry in the Anglican Communion, and previously served as Bishop of Dorking in the Diocese of Guildford.
 She is an Old Testament scholar who has previously held posts at Cambridge and Duke Universities, teaching at the interface between church and academy and seeking to nurture young leaders as priest-scholars.
-Jo was the (founding) director of the Anglican Episcopal House of Studies at Duke Divinity School (2005-12), working across some of the boundaries of the North American Anglican world as well as teaching regularly in the Episcopal Church of Sudan.
+Jo was the founding director of the Anglican-Episcopal House of Studies at Duke Divinity School (2005-12), working across some of the boundaries of the North American Anglican world as well as teaching regularly in the Episcopal Church of Sudan.
 On returning to the United Kingdom, she served as chaplain to Archbishop Justin Welby.

 The Rt.
 Rev. and Rt.
 Hon.
 Dr. Rowan Williams